tiger3132/visual-training-logs/README.md

 # Visualization of Training Logs and Performance Prediction

-This repository contains the implementation of Visualization of Training Logs and Performance Prediction.
+This repository contains the implementation of Visualization of Training Logs and Performance Prediction for ResNet18 model on CIFAR100 dataset.

 ![Visualization of training logs according to ResNet18's structure](https://github.com/tiger3132/visual-training-logs/files/15262616/graph.pdf)